idlefox-studio/RokMe/README.md

 ## Rokme

-Simple tool for Ngrok Automation settings are work in progress
+Simple tool for Ngrok Automation - wip

 clone it and test it by running `python rokme.py` in the root folder